cako/notorius/README.md

 ------------
 ### Linux

-Get a TeX distribution and ImageMagick with
+Get a TeX distribution and ImageMagick.
+In Debian based distros:

     sudo apt-get install texlive-latex-base imagemagick

-in Ubuntu.
 Then download the appropriate binary: 32-bit, [64-bit](https://github.com/downloads/cako/notorius/notorius.64) (so far, only 64-bit is offered) and run it!